cypress-io/cypress-documentation/source/dashboard/overview/projects-dashboard.md

 {% img no-border /img/guides/add-your-first-project-in-guid.png "Adding an empty folder to Cypress Desktop" %}

 {% note info  %}
 Projects added in our Desktop Application are strictly local to your computer.
-They are not tracked in any way by Cypress servers and do not communicate with us until they are {% urlHash "setup to be recorded" Set-up-a-Project-to-Record %}.
+They are not tracked in any way by Cypress servers and do not communicate with us until they are {% urlHash "set up to be recorded" Set-up-a-Project-to-Record %}.
 {% endnote %}

 # Set up a Project to Record

 During a run we record all failing tests, logs, screenshots, and videos and make these available in our {% url 'Dashboard' https://on.cypress.io/dashboard %}.

-***To setup a project to record:***
+***To set up a project to record:***

 **1. Click on the "Runs" tab of your project, then click "Setup Project to Record".**